rist-ro/rl-introduction-notes/sutton_rl.md

 #### Iterative Policy Evaluation

-DP does the first  step of GPI by **sweeping through the set of all states** and computing for each one the expected return using the Bellman equations and updating the approximate value function. **This sweeping process is repeated** until the maximum change over all the states is lower than a threshold $\theta$ (see page 75 for algorithm).
+DP does the first  step of GPI by **sweeping through the set of all states** and computing for each one the expected return using the Bellman equations and updating the approximate value function. **This sweeping process is repeated** until the maximum change over all the states is lower than a threshold $\theta$ (<u>see page 75</u> for algorithm).

 ---